 From a computer security perspective, “endpoint” will most likely refer to a desktop or laptop.
 Servers and VMs fall into cloud workload protection, while mobile devices (phones, tablets, Chromebooks, etc.) fall into a specialized category of mobile threat defense.
 This is due to the fact that creating and implementing security software on mobile devices is hugely different when compared to traditional endpoints.

-A Brief History of Endpoint Protection
+A Brief History of Endpoint Security

 Until recently, endpoint security was a bit de-emphasized in the context of information security.
-For the most part, malware was originally thought of as a nuisance, although a lot of malware before it—and nearly all malware since—have real teeth, designed to break equipment, destroy data, or steal it outright.
+For the most part, the malware was originally thought of as a nuisance, although a lot of malware before it—and nearly all malware since—have real teeth, designed to break equipment, destroy data, or steal it outright.

 Late 80s to 90s